Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Results

-Then, we examine how efficient architectures can be combined with inflation strategies for further performance enhancement.
-Specifically, we adopt the best inflation strategy ``Inflate-1'' and apply it to all the models in Table~\ref{tab:architecture}.
+Then, we {examined} how efficient architectures can be combined with inflation strategies for further performance enhancement.
+Specifically, we {adopted} the best inflation strategy ``Inflate-1'' and {applied} it to all the models in Table~\ref{tab:architecture}.
 The results are shown in Table~\ref{tab:infArc}.
 In this experiment, each individual model has its own pre-trained 2D weights due to the differences in architecture.
-Table~\ref{tab:infArc} demonstrates that all models achieve good FID-2D values, once again verifying the rationale for inflating informative 2D weights for 3D GANs training.
-Since the number of 2D image slices is sufficient for 2D pre-training, ``Baseline'' with the largest number of parameters achieves the best FID-2D.
-However, for the final 3D training, our ``Split\&Shuffle'' model achieves the best performance (FID-avg) with the least number of parameters. \emph{\textbf{Compared with the ``Baseline'' model, ``Split\&Shuffle'' reduces the FID-avg by 24.4 with only 48.5\% of the parameters.}} As to the discriminator only variants with suffix ``-D'', they are much worse than the ``Inflate-1'' baseline.
-Without channel shuffle operation, ``Split'' achieves the worst performance, again showing the indispensable role of channel shuffle in our architecture design.
+Table~\ref{tab:infArc} demonstrates that all models {achieved} good FID-2D values, once again verifying the rationale for inflating informative 2D weights {to train} 3D GANs.
+Since the number of 2D image slices is sufficient for 2D pre-training, ``Baseline'' with the largest number of parameters {achieved} the best FID-2D.
+However, for the final 3D training, our ``Split$\&$Shuffle'' model achieves the best performance (FID-avg) with the least number of parameters. \emph{\textbf{Compared with the ``Baseline'' model, ``Split$\&$Shuffle'' reduces the FID-avg by 14.7 with only 48.5\% of the parameters.}} As {for} the discriminator-only variants with the suffix ``-D'', they {were} much worse than the ``Inflate-1'' baseline.
+Without channel shuffle operation, ``Split'' {achieved} the worst performance, again showing the indispensable role of channel shuffle in our architecture design.

-The visualization of the generated image slices (Split\&Shuffle + Inflation) are shown in Figure~\ref{fig:visualization2}.
-Similar to Figure~\ref{fig:inf_inflate}, initial images are generated with reasonable heart anatomy, and realistic images are generated based on the best training snapshot.